 Since the fall of 2013, remodeling efforts and winter weather issues forced the baseball team to relocate their first 14 home games of the 2014 season to Harford Community College in Maryland, some 40 miles south of their Newark campus.
 Finally in April 2014, the team re-opened Bob Hannah Stadium.

-Bob Hannah Stadium is not to be confused with the other “Bob” on campus, The Bob Carpenter Center, home to University of Delaware basketball teams.
+Bob Hannah Stadium is not to be confused with the other ‘Bob’ on campus, The Bob Carpenter Center, home to University of Delaware basketball teams.
 That facility, is located a short walk away, as all of the main athletic facilities for the university are located in one central area.
 The Delaware 87ers of the NBA Developmental League play currently at the ‘Bob’ until they move to a new facility, with a new name, Delaware Blue Coats, coming at that time.

 The stadium itself actually has no concession stand.
 But a stand is operated just across from the grandstands in a building that has service windows also facing into Delaware Stadium, the university’s football stadium.
 This unique arrangement makes quite a bit of sense as sharing of facilities is a cost saving strategy.